Sheepolution/batteries/readme.md

 ```
 * Add alias `functional.reject` for `functional.remove_if`.
 * Add `functional.match` as altenative to `functional.find_match`.
+* Add `functional.is` to check if a value is equal to any of the given values.

 ### tablex
 * Add alias `tablex.first` for `tablex.front`.